Achieving CIS Security Controls 1 & 2 in Asset Management

 • Authorizing each device for connection and use by employees or other authorized parties only

-• Ensuring that unauthorized devices are not connected to enterprise resources and services at any time.
-This can be achieved through technical controls like firewalls and proxies, which prevent unwanted access from outside networks.
+• Ensuring unauthorized devices are not connected to enterprise resources and services at any time.
+You can achieve this through technical controls like firewalls and proxies, which prevent unwanted access from outside networks.

-Compiling a list of all company-owned equipment in an asset tracking platform like Asset Panda can help companies accomplish the first part of CIS Control 1, putting them on the path to becoming an IG1 organization.
+Compiling a list of all company-owned equipment in an asset management software like Asset Panda can help companies accomplish the first part of CIS Control 1, putting them on the path to becoming an IG1 organization.

 CIS Control 2: Inventory and Control of Software Assets